DigiKrafting/blender_addon_substance_painter/README.md

 2.79.0

-\* May work in previous versions but untested, space_info.py will likely cause issues/unexpected behaviour.
+\* Will likely work in previous versions but untested.

 # IMPORTANT USAGE NOTES

 \* Make sure you have a saved .blend file before using the auto import/export features, then saving before import/export is then not required.
-The addon needs the file location to know where to create the export folder used for import/export of the files.
+The addon needs the file location to know where to create the export and textures folder used for import/export of the files.

 - File Naming Convention

     File names are derived from the selected object name or your blender file name.

-- ZBrushCore

-    When exporting from ZBrushCore be sure to export to the same obj file that was used for import.

 # Installation